Our Staff Achievements

 Outstanding Computing Teacher Award 2018

 It is the connections and interactions that I have with my students that inspire me and keep me passionate about my subject.
 I believe that between a student’s aspirations and fulfilment lies a teacher.
 Hence, I want my students to experience success in their learning of the computer applications curriculum and to be able to transfer this learning not only across subjects, but beyond school and into their life.
 Although success, is not the same for, and mean differently for everyone, but I believe all teachers are the lighthouses that guide and nurture our students to enjoy what they are learning, overcome whatever challenges they might face and find their own paths towards success.
-And it is this sense of satisfaction that I have when I know that through my role as a teacher, I made a difference to my students’ life and helped them to grow, makes it all worthwhile.
+And it is this sense of satisfaction that I have when I know that through my role as a teacher, I made a difference to my students’ life and helped them to believe in themselves and grow, makes it all worthwhile.

 Mr Lee Beng Wah